 Instagram followers are loyal to their brand (30% of IG users bought something they spotted first).
 These followers also don’t want to interact with a brand that constantly pushes sales messages.
 That is something can be reserved for Sponsored Posts.

 With respect to your organic posts, you want to welcome your audiences to comment on your posts through posing questions.
 If possible, utilize user-generated content, as 81% of users lean towards friends/peers for their purchasing decisions; such as giving photo credit to your follower.
 The more engaging your audience is with your organic posts, the more effective your sponsored posts will be to convert them.

 Example: Allbirds = posted user content and asked a question in the same post.

 - Promotional Posts: Feature your product or sales events.

 - Conversational Posts: Encourage participation from your audience to encourage conversation in your comments.
 This can be anything from posing a question to running contests.

 - Sharing Posts: Share other posts from your audience or cross promote with bloggers and other companies.

-It is important to have a balance of messages to your followers or they will quickly unfollow you if they are bombarded with constant sales messages.
+It is important to have a balance of messages to your followers.
+People bombarded by constant sales messages are likely to unfollow you.
 Try mixing it up with the above mentioned.

 Instagram is definitely making strides in connecting the customer through their path to purchase, and will continue to offer new features to enhance the experience.
-Instagram followers are very loyal to their brands, which means it is important to think about their entire purchasing journey rather than the last step.
-Hopefully, this blog has helped you in transforming your IG profile into a business profile and in the process increasing your ecommerce ROI.
-Next up, I will dive deeper into specific features such as Stories and Shopping to increase your ROAS further.
-Also watch out for blogs that discuss any new changes Instagram makes as they come out.
+Followers are very loyal to their brands, making it important to think about the entire purchasing journey rather than the last step.
+Hopefully, this information has helped you transform your IG account into a business profile and in that process, increase your ecommerce ROI.
+Next up, we’ll dive deeper into specific features such as Stories and Shopping to increase your ROAS further.
+Also, watch out for blogs that discuss any new changes Instagram makes as they come out!